 What is the phase angle between the voltages of the inductor and capacitor in a RLC series circuit?

-The phase angle between voltage and current of the inductor and capacitor voltage is an RLC series circuit is 180 degree.
+The phase angle between the voltage and current of the inductor and capacitor voltage in an RLC series circuit is 180 degrees.